 Mutton with cluster beans (Gawar phalli ka khalia)

-Cluster beans, also called as Gypsy beans or gavar or guar locally are thought to have originated in India or West Africa. they are a staple in Indian cuisine and quite easily available across the country throughout the year.
+Cluster beans, also called Gypsy beans or gavar or guar locally, are thought to have originated in India or West Africa.
+They are a staple in Indian cuisine and are pretty readily available across the country throughout the year.

-This is a simple recipe that is typical of the Nawabi cuisine of Hyderabad. the meat is cooked till fork tender with the beans that hold up well due to their fibrous structure. the addition of raw mango or amchur powder adds a lovely tartness to the curry.
-This is a simple main dish that uses seasonal vegetables and is a staple in homes.
+This is a simple recipe typical of the Nawabi cuisine of Hyderabad.
+The meat is cooked until the tender fork, with the beans holding up well due to their fibrous structure.
+Raw mango or amchur powder adds a lovely tartness to the curry.
+This simple main dish uses seasonal vegetables and is a staple in homes.

-Pratibha Karan started her career as an IAS officer, and after a successful career migrated to authoring cookbooks.
+Pratibha Karan started her career as an IAS officer and, after a successful career, migrated to authoring cookbooks.
 She has published a couple of cookbooks, and her work as the Secretary of the Ministry of Food Processing prepared her for this new role.
-This cookbook is her opus on Nawabi Hyderabadi cuisine, she brings to your table the distinct dishes of the era and culture.
-From the classic Dum ka biryani to the other lesser-known dishes that she has resurrected, this book is filled with recipes that shine on the table.
+This cookbook is her opus on Nawabi Hyderabadi cuisine.
+She brings to your table the distinct dishes of the era and culture.
+From the classic Dum ka biryani to the other lesser-known dishes she has resurrected, this book is filled with recipes that shine on the table.

 For more recipes from this book, click here.